Get serial numbers, find orders, manage accounts, and download software with the Adobe Licensing Website (LWS)

 Adobe does not recommend adding your reseller to your accounts.
 Resellers receive separate notifications of your orders.
 For security reasons, Adobe can add new contacts to an account only with written approval from a current account contact.

-Click the account ID for the account in which you want to change the default or primary contact.
+3. Click the account ID for the account in which you want to change the primary (default) contact.

-If you are a Deploy-To partner or Reseller and want to change the default contact, find the name of the contact to designate as the default.
+If you are a Deploy-To partner or Reseller and want to change the primary (default) contact, find the name of the contact to designate as the primary.
 Then click the radio button at the right of the row.

-If you are the CLP program administrator for your organization, you can designate someone else as the primary contact.
+If you are the CLP primary contact/program administrator for your organization, you can designate someone else as the primary contact.
 (See a demo of this process for more information.)

-Orders placed with a reseller are transmitted electronically to Adobe.
-If orders are submitted with information that is different from the accounts that are in Adobe's system, Adobe creates a new account.
+Orders placed with a reseller are sent electronically to Adobe.
+In general, if the order information does not match that of accounts already in Adobe's system, Adobe creates an account.

 Purchases made under a CLP agreement always have the correct end-user ID.
-The system then tries to match an existing deploy-to ID.
-To use an existing deploy-to ID, there must be a 100% match with the organization name and the entire address.
-Any discrepancy results in the creation of a new ID.
-Some resellers can specify the deploy-to ID: this method is the best way to make sure that an existing deploy-to ID is reused.
+The system tries to match that ID to an existing deploy-to ID.
+Unless the organization name and the address for the two IDs are the same, a new ID is created.
+Some resellers can specify the deploy-to ID, which is the best way to make sure that an existing deploy-to ID is reused.

 TLP orders use a matching mechanism similar to CLP orders.
-However, the end-user ID (EUID) must also match.
+However, unless the end-user ID (EUID) also matches, the system creates an account.

 FLP orders are transmitted manually to Adobe.
-Adobe's system suggests existing IDs if there is a high enough percentage of a match, but it is important that the information is consistent.
+The system suggests existing IDs if there is a close match, but it still requires that the information is consistent.